redis-developer/redis-developer.github.io/docs/develop/java/getting-started/index.md

 #### Sample Code

 **[Brewdis - Product Catalog (Spring)](https://github.com/redis-developer/brewdis)**
-See how to use Redis and Spring to build a product catalog with streams, hashes and RediSearch
+See how to use Redis and Spring to build a product catalog with streams, hashes and Search

 **[Redis Stream in Action (Spring)](https://github.com/redis-developer/redis-streams-in-action)** See how to use Spring to create multiple producer and consumers with Redis Streams